What Is Retained Search? A Complete Guide for Employers

 - 5 min read

-If you're an employer looking to hire C-level executives, directors, or specialized professionals, understanding retained search is essential.
+For companies looking to hire C-level executives, directors, or specialized professionals, understanding retained search is essential.
+It ensures you reach the best candidates—even those who aren’t actively looking for new opportunities.

 What Is Retained Search?